Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Preliminaries

 This property tells us that a Deligne-Mumford stack is locally a quotient stack.
-Furthermore, if we assume that $\mathcal{X}$ is smooth and projective, the local picture of $\mathcal{X}$ is equivalent to look at a Cadman-Vistoli root stack.
 More precisely, let $x \in \mathcal{X}$ be a geometric point, and let $\bar{x}$ be its corresponding point in $X$.
-There is an \'etale neighborhood $(U,u)$ of $\bar{x} \in X$ such that
+There is an \'{e}tale neighborhood $(U,u)$ of $\bar{x} \in X$ such that

 for some $\bar{D}$ and $\bar{r}$ (see \cite[\S 4 and \S 5]{Simp2010}).